fluree/fluree-sample-todolist/README.md

 This is an example Vite app (React+TS) that demonstrates how to use [`fluree-client`](https://github.com/fluree/fluree-client) in a front end web application in order to interface with a [Fluree Cloud](https://data.flur.ee/) dataset.
 This app relies on [`fluree-client`](https://github.com/fluree/fluree-client) to do the most basic functions a database sdk should handle: Create, Read, Update, and Delete data records.
 [`fluree-client`](https://github.com/fluree/fluree-client), however, also makes more complicated interactions a breeze:
- - Upsert, entities provided to this function are created in the dataset if they don't already exist and are updated if they do.
+ - [Upsert](https://github.com/fluree/fluree-client#upsert).
+Entities provided to this function are created in the dataset if they don't already exist and are updated if they do.
- - Delete, passing entity identifiers (`@id`) to this function makes it super easy to retract entire entities from the database.
+ - Delete.
+Passing entity identifiers (`@id`) to this function makes it super easy to retract entire entities from the database.
- - Cryptographic functions, `fluree-client` wraps a lower-level fluree library called [`fluree/crypto`](https://github.com/fluree/fluree.crypto) and makes it very easy to create new key pairs and `did`s as well as signing queries and transactions before sending them to Fluree so that your applications can take full advantage of Fluree's built-in provenance and access control capabilities.
+ - Cryptography functions. `fluree-client` wraps a lower-level Fluree library called [`fluree/crypto`](https://github.com/fluree/fluree.crypto) and makes it very easy to [create new cryptographic public/private key pairs](https://github.com/fluree/fluree-client#generateKeyPair) and [`did`s](https://github.com/fluree/fluree-client?tab=readme-ov-file#getDid) as well as automatically signing queries and transactions before sending them to Fluree so that your applications can take full advantage of Fluree's built-in provenance and access control capabilities.
  - and more!
 Check out [the readme](https://github.com/fluree/fluree-client)!